Library

 • Finding, evaluating, and using info effectively from books, websites, articles on databases, etc.

-• Accessing e-books on Sora
+• Accessing e-books and audiobooks on Sora

 • Recommending books for pleasure reading